hollanddd/second-rate.website/README.md

 Certificate provisioning will take some time to complete.
 If provisioning fails the deployment will clean itself up thanks to AWS CDK.

-You will need create `.env` in the website directory with API endpoint provided by the output of `cdk deploy`.
-You will need to build and deploy the website resources to reflect the new environment.

 ## TODO

 - use actions for website deployments